mja65/Emu68-Imager/docs/download.md

 - Fixed display issue with Disclaimer
 - Bugfix for where conversion to integer was not always set
 - Bugfix for where incorrect files might be copied in rare circumstances
-- Bugdix for issue where creating .img files resulted in an error
+- Bugfix for issue where creating .img files resulted in an error

 2.0.4